Arrest & Bench Warrants in San Diego

 While intimidating, bench warrants are simply the legal way for a judge to enforce a person’s appearance before the judge’s bench (ergo, the name).
 That is no reason to ignore them, however—your arrest would be a very real and potentially permanent addition to your record.
 The warrant could also include heavy fines.
 When you have a criminal defense attorney at your side who understands the legal process from multiple angles, there’s no reason to panic.

-Whether you have a bench or arrest warrant out in your name, it is essential that you contact a qualified criminal lawyer from JD Law who can help you avoid additional penalties and charges.
+Whether you have a bench or arrest warrant out in your name, it is essential that you contact a qualified criminal lawyer from jD LAW, P.C. who can help you avoid additional penalties and charges.

 Why Should You Work with a Seasoned Criminal Lawyer?